 The country uses a points system (prikkbelastning) to handle traffic offenders.
 Two points are issued for most violations, except in the smallest speeding cases.

 If eight or more points are issued during a three-year period, the driving licence is temporarily revoked, usually for six months.
 Each point is deleted when three years have passed since the violation took place.
 Following the restoration of driving privileges after the six-month ban, one's driving record gets cleared.

 Domestic flights in Norway

 Regular flights service Norway and its surrounding areas.
-There are a number of local airlines in Norway, including Scandinavian Airlines, Norwegian Air and Wideroe, along with several other charter companies.
+There are a few local airlines in Norway, including Scandinavian Airlines, Norwegian Air Shuttle and Widerøe, along with several other charter companies.
 Many international airlines fly into Norway as well.